Detroit Red Wings falls, 5-2, to Florida Panthers, have lost 10 of last 12 games

 The Detroit Red Wings were in trouble soon after the game began, and weren't able to undo the early damage.

-The Florida Panthers had more at stake in Monday's game at Little Caesars Arena, as they are trying to secure a hold of one of the wild card spots.
-The built two-goal leads three times, and used the last one to secure a 5-2 victory.
+Their performance in Monday's 5-2 loss to the Florida Panthers — a team trying to secure a playoff spot — marked the 10th time in the last 12 games the Wings have come up short.
+For all the energy the crowd at Little Caesars Arena provided, the Wings started flat and finished frustrated.
+They've lost three in a row since the March 11-12 performances against the NHL-best Boston Bruins that inspired such confidence.

+"The Boston games are the standard, and if we don’t play up to that standard, that leaves us vulnerable for games like the last two," veteran Andrew Copp said.
+"When you put down a marker and play as well as we did against that team, the best team in the league, twice, you don’t want to come off of that."

-Ville Husso faced multiple quality chances.
-Pius Suter's 13th goal breathed some life into the first period, and Dylan Larkin's 26th goal made it 3-2 with 12:07 to play.
+Copp assisted on Dylan Larkin's goal that pulled the Wings within a goal with 12:07 to play.
 But Eric Staal scored with 3:52 to play, and Carter Verhaeghe added his second goal of the game, during a power play, to run away with what had been a close game.

-Since winning seven of eight games on Feb.
-23, the Wings have gone 2-9-1.

 Early damage

 The Wings started slow and paid for it.
-They got lucky early – Gustav Forsling's attempt hit the crossbar and dropped into the paint, where the puck lay loose until Ville Husso was able to cover it; Anthony Duclair seemed to have a clear shot on a wraparound, but shot wide.
+They got lucky early — Gustav Forsling's attempt hit the crossbar and dropped into the paint, where the puck lay loose until Husso was able to cover it; Anthony Duclair seemed to have a clear shot on a wraparound, but shot wide.
 But when Lucas Raymond gifted the Panthers a chance with a turnover in Detroit's zone, Sam Bennett fed Matthew Tkachuk for a 1-0 lead at 7:28.
-Carter Verhaeghe fired a shot through traffic that eluded Husso while Bennett and Andrew Copp were by the crease.
+Verhaeghe fired a shot through traffic that eluded Husso while Bennett was by the crease.
+"It was easy offense for them in a couple situations," Lalonde said.
+"And then our inability to finish on a couple of our chances in the second, we probably could have gotten out of there with a second goal.
+So, it's frustrating."

 Suitable goal